Kris Keating: Career

 In June 2010, Keating signed with the Canterbury-Bankstown Bulldogs starting from 2011.
 Keating played in the 2012 NRL grand final for Canterbury against Melbourne which Melbourne won 14-4.

 After the departure of talismanic scrum-half captain Michael Dobson (rugby league) from Hull Kingston Rovers at the end of the 2013 Super League season.
-Kris Keating was signed by the Hull Kingston Rovers for the 2014, 2015 and 2016 seasons.
+Kris Keating was signed by Hull Kingston Rovers for the 2014, 2015 and 2016 seasons.

 Keating only missed four games in the 2014 season, he missed two successive games because of injury, against Hull F.C. on Good Friday and a fixture against the Catalans Dragons on Easter Monday respectively.
 Keating was also dropped from the Hull Kingston Rovers squad because of poor form, for the trip to the capital to visit the London Broncos.
 He also missed Hull Kingston Rovers’ final game of the 2014 Super League season, against the Wakefield Trinity Wildcats.

 Kris scored 5 tries in 24 appearances in 2014, his début and last season in the Super League.

 On 8 November 2014, Keating signed a 1-year contract with the St. George Illawarra Dragons starting in 2015.

 On 30 April 2015, Keating was granted a release from his St. George Illawarra Dragons contract to take up opportunities elsewhere at Sydney Survivors.